wacncontent/CustomizeTool/output/articles/site-recovery/site-recovery-network-design.md

 For Woodgrove to deploy replication and maintain IP addresses the following is required:

 - An Azure virtual machine that's an extension of the on-premises network so that applications can fail over seamlessly.
-- Note that when you set up your site-to-site connection in Azure, an Azure network allows you to route traffic to the on-premises location (Azure calls it local-network) only if the IP address range is different from the on-premises IP address range, because Azure doesn’t support stretching subnets.
-This means that if you have a subnet 192.168.1.0/24 on-premises, you can’t add a local-network 192.168.1.0/24 in the Azure network.
-This is expected because Azure doesn’t know that there are no active VMs in the subnet and that the subnet is being created only for DR purposes.
+- Note that when you set up your site-to-site connection in Azure, an Azure network allows you to route traffic to the on-premises location (Azure calls it local-network) only if the IP address range is different from the on-premises IP address range, because Azure doesn't support stretching subnets.
+This means that if you have a subnet 192.168.1.0/24 on-premises, you can't add a local-network 192.168.1.0/24 in the Azure network.
+This is expected because Azure doesn't know that there are no active VMs in the subnet and that the subnet is being created only for DR purposes.
 To be able to correctly route network traffic out of an Azure network the subnets in the network and the local-network must not conflict.
 - We'll need to created an additional network in Azure (Recovery Network) where the failed over VMs will be created.

 	![Azure networks](./media/site-recovery-network-design/ASR_NetworkDesign7.png)